 Powered by IBIS® Technology

-Quantum’s design is partly inspired by IBIS 3D Technology that has been adapted to a new purpose, and that has been augmented with new capabilities.
+The design is partly inspired by IBIS 3D technology that has been adapted to a new purpose, and that has been augmented with new capabilities.

-Quantum is designed for case work and studies involving more direct examination of questioned objects.
-Where IBIS Search focused on finding the needle-in-the-haystack (previously un-related firearm crimes), Quantum focuses on quantifying the strength of agreement in common source determinations.
+The Quantum 3D Microscope is intended for case work and studies involving more direct examination of questioned objects.
+Where IBIS Search focused on finding the needle-in-the-haystack (previously un-related firearm crimes), the Quantum 3D Microscope focuses on quantifying the strength of agreement in common source determinations.

 - Surface view and shape views, always in focus